Skip to content

 Dignified Handling Without Direct Contact

-Our removable Sieve Insert eliminates the need for manual handling entirely.
-Healthcare professionals or family members can simply lift the sieve by its handles and transfer contents directly to the included opaque Storage Container.
+Our removable Sieve eliminates the need for manual handling entirely.
+Healthcare professionals or family members can simply lift the Sieve by its handles and transfer contents directly to the included opaque Storage Container.
 This design preserves dignity while enabling proper medical examination when needed.

 Secure and Hygienic Collection